hanifenisanci/mimimood_project/README.md

 Mimimood is a web application designed to help users track their mental health and well-being.
 Users can log their daily moods, add notes, view their mood history and statistics, and get a daily dose of motivation through inspirational quotes.
 The project aims to provide a simple, user-friendly interface for individuals to become more aware of their emotional patterns and promote mental wellness.

-This project was developed to demonstrate proficiency in web development using SvelteKit, TypeScript, and Prisma, fulfilling requirements for a complex application build.

 ## 2. Implementation Details